Climate Solutions at Work

 • Use your consumer and community ties for climate-related education and action campaigns.
 (Check out Seventh Generation’s work on climate justice for inspiration.)

 • Find creative ways to nudge consumers to take their own climate action.
-(Check out this great example from LL Bean and Netflix’s Don’t Look Up action campaign.)
+(Check out this great example from LL Bean.)

 • If you work in e-commerce, explore opportunities to seamlessly enable consumers to contribute to climate solutions via direct-to-consumer payment processing.
 (For example, give customers the option to donate to a climate organization at check-out.)